tuck1s/sparkypmtatracking/README.md

 2019/10/21 21:40:25 	<~ 221 2.0.0 pmta.signalsdemo.trymsys.net says goodbye
 ```

+### Interfaces to listen on

+Note that `-in_hostport localhost:587` accepts traffic sources only from the local machine.
+To accept traffic on all network interfaces, use `-in_hostport 0.0.0.0:587`.

 ### STARTTLS and certificates

 STARTTLS support for your downstream client requires: